-AGBU 310 | Ag Busi Entrepreneurship (C)
+AGBU 310 | Ag Business Entrepreneurship (C)

 This course is designed to allow students to apply management and economic concepts gleaned from their Agricultural Business courses to the unique challenges of entrepreneurship in food- and fiber-focused businesses.
 Course content will include identification and analysis of market opportunities and threats, business start-up financing, regulations related to entrepreneurship in agriculture, business planning, and feasibility analysis.
 Entrepreneur guest speakers will be utilized throughout the course.
-Prerequisites: fifth semester or higher and AGBU 104, 107, 241, and 242.
+Prerequisites: fifth semester or higher and AGBU 104, 141/141X, and 242/242X or permission of the instructor.
 [Fall] Applied Learning - Entrepreneurship [3 credits] [3 contact hour(s)]